MakeSchool-Tutorials/Environment-Setup/P03-Communication-Professionalism/content.md

 slug: professionalism
 ---

 Being productive and organized is going to drive your success at Make School and as an engineer.
 Not communicating properly and being unprofessional are going to hinder your success.
-So we made this brief need-to-know guide for what to do and not do.

 # Professionalism